scotentSD/practice/pure/Examples.md

 **These have scores of 1, 2 or 3**

-Actions,Will the user recognise & try to  achieve the right outcome?,Is action Visible,Will user recognise action as the correct one (Labelling & Signifiers),Will user understand feedback (Understanding progress towards goal), Click on Get support for a green project,3,1,3,
-Click on access specialist support,2,1,2,2
-Find out how you can help me,1,1,1,1
+Actions,Will the user recognise & try to  achieve the right outcome?,Is action Visible,Will user recognise action as the correct one (Labelling & Signifiers),Will user understand feedback (Understanding progress towards goal),, Click on Get support for a green project,3,1,3,,Language not customers Click on access specialist support,2,1,2,2,Multiple Links Find out how you can help me,1,1,1,1,
-Fill in personal Details,1,1,1,1
+Fill in personal Details,1,1,1,1,
-Fill company details,1,1,1,1
+Fill company details,1,1,1,1,
-Fill in your message,2,1,2,2
+Fill in your message,2,1,2,2,Label is confusing
-Agree to Ts and Cs,1,1,1,1
+Agree to Ts and Cs,1,1,1,1,
-Submit,1,1,1,3
+Submit,1,1,1,3,Submit button does nothing
-Read Thankyou Page and…,3,3,3,3
+Read Thankyou Page and…,3,3,3,3, Not Reached

 ## Pure